Elisephan/myneighbor-news/README.md

 ## Description

 Neighbourhood_app is a web application that allows you to be in the loop about everything happening in your neighborhood.
 From contact information of different handyman to meeting announcements or even alerts.
-This project  is an inspiration to make living neighborhoods safe,convenient to live in and to make it easier to trade skills adddda
+This project  is an inspiration to make living neighborhoods safe,convenient to live in and to make it easier to trade skills addddaaaa

 ### User Stories